ClementStrauss/StreamFlow/README.md

 A C++ framework to build multithreaded dataflow application.

-The framework help you create reusable software modules that can be bring together at runtime.
+The framework help you create reusable software modules and bring them together at runtime.

 Modules share data trought queue of various type.
-The way modules are assembled make the application.
+The way modules are assembled together makes the application.

-Every modules and IO are self documented by design
+Every modules and IO are self documented by design.
+Documentation can be recalled programmatically

-The application is "build" at runtime.
+The application is "assembled" at runtime.
 Ultimately this could be done by reading a config file.

-The application generate a visual representation of the graph on startup, showing the node and connexions.
+The application generate a visual representation of itself on startup, showing the nodes graph:

 ![](graph.png)